udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

      */
     function offer(Singular token, string note) external returns(bool);

-/// enueration of the owned tokens
+/// enumeration of the owned tokens
     /**
      * retrieve all the Singular tokens
      */